Junior Buckeye League Rules

-3.10 Team Coaches must have both JV and Varsity players lined up in the order of the Official Weigh in Document list and ready to step on the scales.
-Coaches are required to maintain order and proceed to required time schedule.
+3.10 Team Coaches must have both JV and Varsity players lined up in the order of the Official Weigh-in Document list and ready to step on the scales.
+Coaches are required to maintain order and proceed to the required time schedule.

-3.11 When a Team checks into the weigh in area an Executive Committee member and One Coach will check in each player and verify information before sending the player to the weigh in scales.
+3.11 When a Team checks into the weigh-in area an Executive Committee member and One Coach will check in each player and verify the information before sending the player to the weigh-in scales.

-3.13 An Executive Committee member at the scale will then relay the players name and weight to a Committee member to record the players weight onto the Official Weigh In sheet as to be retained by the JBL for its records and online posting.
+3.13 An Executive Committee member at the scale will then relay the player's name and weights to a Committee member to record the player's weight onto the Official Weigh-In sheet as to be retained by the JBL for its records and online posting.

-Note: All exceptions to roster rules must be presented in writing for approval to the Executive Committee.
+Note: All exceptions to roster rules must be presented in writing for approval by the Executive Committee.

 4.01 Team rosters are unlimited.

-4.02 An official roster template will be provided by the Executive Committee and will consist of the players’ name, jersey number, school, grade, birthdate, age (as of August 31st), and weight.
+4.02 An official roster template will be provided by the Executive Committee and will consist of the players’ names, jersey numbers, schools, grade, birth date, age (as of August 31st), and weight.

-4.03A Permanent roster is due to the Executive Committee at the weigh in at which time the Executive Committee will retain for its records and online listing.
+4.03A Permanent roster is due to the Executive Committee at the weigh-in at which time the Executive Committee will retain its records and online listing.
 Any players added to a roster after the first game must be approved by the Executive Board.

 - If a team is found in violation of a roster rule, all games played with a player in violation will be forfeited.